mchung/heroku-buildpack-wordpress/README.markdown

 By keeping your changes separate, it'll be easier to pull in changes from the Wordpress site template.

-Assign a remote upstream
+Assign a remote `upstream`
 ```bash
 $ git remote add upstream https://github.com/mchung/wordpress-on-heroku.git
 ```

-Track changes in a separate branch called production.
+Track changes in a separate branch called `production`.
 ```bash
 $ git checkout -B production
 $ git push heroku production:master